taarskog/crm-powerbi-viewer/pages/azure-ad.md

 1. Give the app at least delegated permissions to view all reports and dashboards (recommend future proofing this by also adding view all groups).

    > [![]({{BASE_PATH}}/assets/images/aad/AAD-add-pbi-delegated-permissions.png)]({{BASE_PATH}}/assets/images/aad/AAD-add-pbi-delegated-permissions.png)

 1. Finally scroll up to the **client id** and copy it as you will need the id when installing the solution in Dynamics CRM.

    > [![]({{BASE_PATH}}/assets/images/aad/AAD-clientid.png)]({{BASE_PATH}}/assets/images/aad/AAD-clientid.png)

+1. **Click save** and then you are all done here.

-1. All done here continue to [install and configure crm-powerbi-viewer](install-solution.html)
+   > Next step is to [install and configure crm-powerbi-viewer](install-solution.html) in Dynamics CRM.